Maribeth Slebodnik, BSN, MLS

 CINAHL stands for the Cumulative Index to Nursing and Allied Health Literature.
 CINAHL has a particular focus on nursing journals.

-Embase is especially strong in its coverage of complementary therapies, drugs, and medical devices.
+Embase is broadly based with especially strong coverage of complementary therapies, drugs, and medical devices.
 Embase indexes many journals not covered by PubMed or CINAHL.